*Note: This article is no longer being updated. For the latest news click here.*

 Which regions are in scenario 4 right now?

 Four regions – Calabria, Emilia Romagna, Lombardy, and Piedmont – plus the autonomous province of Bolzano are already in the phase 4 scenario, the ISS said in a report published last week.

 Eleven more regions were defined as being at high risk: Abruzzo, Basilicata, Calabria, Liguria, Lombardy, Piedmont, Puglia, Sicily, Tuscany, Valle d'Aosta and Veneto.

 Conte said on Monday that the number of at-risk regions would soon rise to 15.

 The country is to be divided into three bands, with differing “scientific and objective” criteria approved by the Higher Institute of Health, he said.

-The worst-affected regions, which he named as Lombardy, Calabria and Piedmont, would face the toughest restrictions however it's not clear yet what exactly they will be.
+The worst-affected regions, which he named as Lombardy, Calabria and Piedmont, would face the toughest restrictions.